Library · Reference

 The Health Protocol does not rely on any single study or any single source.
 It synthesizes the convergence of evidence across multiple study designs (randomized controlled trials, prospective cohort studies, systematic reviews and meta-analyses, mechanistic research) and across authoritative public-health bodies.
 The framework prefers signals that appear consistently across study types and across populations, rather than findings that appear only in one paradigm.

 No therapeutic or curative claims are made.
 Reduce-risk language is used only where supported by peer-reviewed citation.
 No invented statistics.
 No supplement dosages on slides; specific guidance routes through the Workbook with a medical-professional disclaimer.
+Where the evidence is robust, the claim is stated plainly; where it is preliminary, the claim is modulated with the appropriate language of uncertainty.

 Anchor statistics